 What is the school’s policy on tutoring facilities ahead of the entrance examination?

 Boys do have to work hard at school and must revise their school work thoroughly before taking the examination.
 A casual interest in studies at school is not a sufficient preparation for entrance to Doon.
-However, The Doon School does not support the use of tutoring facilities.
+However, The Doon School does not support the use of tutoring facilities or endorse any coaching academy.
 The school’s view is that a family’s time and money would be better spent developing genuine intellectual interests as outlined in the answer to the questions above.
 The school is genuinely shocked to see organizations charging huge sums of money by feeding upon the insecurities of prospective parents, particularly at the time of the interview.

 Where can I sit the entrance examination?